What Is Afghanistan?

 Afghanistan shares a border with Pakistan in the south and east; Iran to the west; Turkmenistan, Uzbekistan, and Tajikistan to the north; and China to the far northeast.
 With an area of 252,000 square miles (652,000 km2), Afghanistan ranks as the 41st largest country in the world (it’s just slightly bigger than France).
 Much of the Afghan landscape is dominated by the Hindu Kush mountain range at the western end of the Himalayas.

 Afghanistan is known for having a continental climate with harsh winters in the central highlands and in the glaciated northeast.
-This contrasts to the scorching hot summers that can affect the low-lying areas of the southwest and east.
+This contrasts with the scorching hot summers that can affect the low-lying areas of the southwest and east.

 Among Afghanistan’s many natural resources are coal, copper, iron ore, lithium, uranium, rare earth elements, chromite, gold, zinc, talc, barite, sulfur, lead, marble, precious and semi-precious stones, natural gas, and petroleum.
 In 2010, US and Afghan government officials estimated that the country’s untapped mineral deposits could be worth at least $1 trillion.